 CASA Historical Memory Fellowship Program

-The Consortium for Advanced Studies Abroad (CASA) invites participants from any of its eight Divisional Centers (Barcelona, Granada, Sevilla, La Habana, Santiago de Chile, Buenos Aires, Rio de Janeiro, and Dublin) to apply to the Historical Memory Fellowship program, an exciting opportunity for students and faculty to carry out individual or collaborative research on consequential topics that transcend national boundaries.
-The thematic topic from 2018 to 2023, Historical Memory, is universal and interdisciplinary, involving diverse specializations including literature, cinema, political science, history, sociology, anthropology, social psychology, forensics, law and archeology.
+The Consortium for Advanced Studies Abroad (CASA) invites participants from any of its eight sites to apply to the Historical Memory Project Fellowship Program, an exciting opportunity for undergraduate students to carry out individual or collaborative research on historical memory in fields such as anthropology, archeology, cinema, forensics, history, law, and literature, political science, social psychology, and sociology.

 Expectations of CASA Historical Memory Fellows

-- Upon arrival on site, if a Pro-Seminar is offered that covers historical memory as a topic — as its entire focus or as a unit within the course — students should enroll and be an active participant.
-Throughout the semester, participate in a study group and/or additional activities with Historical Memory Fellows.
+- Participate in a study group and/or in additional activities with the other Historical Memory Fellows.
 This may include a site visit to another city or country.

-- Throughout the semester, research the topic and write a final paper, either for the Pro-Seminar, for another relevant course in the local university, or as an enrichment project (approximately 20-25 pages).
-Fellows may seek guidance from the Resident Director or from faculty members from their home or host institutions.
-They may also consult a robust database of scholars working on the topic of Historical Memory.
-This project may be completed jointly with another CASA participant, local student, or local faculty member.
+- Research the topic and write a final paper (approximately 6,000 words or 15 pages), either for the Pro-Seminar, for another relevant course at the local university, or as an enrichment project.
+You may seek guidance from your program resident director or from faculty members at your home or host institutions.

 - Participate in the annual CASA Historical Memory two-day symposium.